Teen Charged With Murder Of Retired CFD Lieutenant Dwain Williams In Morgan Park Carjacking

 CHICAGO (CBS) — A 15-year-old boy has been charged with first-degree murder in the shooting death of retired Chicago Fire Department Lt.
 Dwain Williams, who was killed in a carjacking attempt two weeks ago in Morgan Park.
+Another person is in police custody, and detectives are searching for two other suspects.

-The boy’s name is not being released because he was charged as a juvenile.
+The name of the boy who was charged is not being released because he was charged as a juvenile.
 Cook County prosecutors said he was scheduled to appear in Juvenile Court on Thursday morning.

 Police have said, around 2 p.m. on Dec 3, Williams, 65, was leaving the Let’s Get Poppin popcorn store at 11758 S. Western Ave. and was walking to his vehicle, when a four-door dark-colored sedan pulled up and four males got out and bum rushed him.